cerad/react-php/docs/job-requirements.md

 Hashes are section titles while stars are bullet points.

 Text surrounded by **double stars** are key points.
-It's so much that they have to meet the double star requirements.
+It's not so much that they have to meet the double star requirements.
 But rather, if they do, then they would be a good candidate for learning the rest.

-## Must have
+## Must Have

 * Enthusiasm
 * Willingness and ability to learn